gtewksbury/Microsoft-Bot-Framework-HOL/lab 2 - LUIS/README.md

 After a few moments, you're model has now been trained with your latest **utterances** (it's important to note that you can retrain at any point in time).
 Let's go back to our *Create Reservation* intent and see how smart LUIS has become.
 Go ahead and add a new **utterance**, for example `Can you make me a reservation in Boston at a good seafood restaurant for eight people tomorrow at 5:30 pm`.

 What happened?
-For me, LUIS was able to identify all the pertinent information in the request with very high confidence!
+For me, LUIS was able to identify all the pertinent information in the request with a very high confidence score!
 Nice work LUIS, pat on the back to ya!

 > Predictions are scored on a scale between 0 and 1.
 Look at the score for you're request.
 Depending on the results, you might need more training.